GrizzHacks/Beginners-Portal/Tic-Tac-Toe/README.md

 Functions are weird in that if we don't specify a `return` statement inside of them,they won't give us anything back.
 [This website](https://www.python-course.eu/python3_functions.php) gives a great overview of how `return` works and why we need it.

 ### Great!
-Now, let's check which spaces on the board are empty, and assign the position of a player
+Now, let's check which spaces on the board are empty, and assign a random position for a player

 Because we're doing two tasks, let's create two functions.
 Our first function will check which spaces on the board are empty.
 The nifty thing is is that this function can be used later on when determining which spaces the player can choose as the board becomes more full.